 $ sudo add-apt-repository ppa:nm-l2tp/network-manager-l2tp $ sudo apt-get update $ sudo apt-get install network-manager-l2tp network-manager-l2tp-gnome

-On Fedora Linux, use the following dnf command to install L2TP module.
+On RHEL/CentOS and Fedora Linux, use the following dnf command to install L2TP module.

 Once the package installation is complete, click on your Network Manager icon, then go to Network Settings.

 Next, add a new VPN connection by clicking on the

 Then select Layer 2 Tunneling Protocol (L2TP) option from the pop-up window.